christianjanze/sciencesonar/README.md

-#ScienceSonar in a Nutshell
+# ScienceSonar in a Nutshell

 ScienceSonar is a platform to discover and share research opportunities around the world

 It builds on the Flask Microframework 0.12, Flask-Login 0.4.0 and Twitter Bootstrap V 4.0.0-alpha.6.

-Run Conda install pymysql
+Run conda install pymysql